 The Basics of Married Filing Separately

 There’s no question, married filing jointly is the simpler of the two tax filing statuses.

-You combine your incomes, your deductions, and every other factor that effects your tax situation.
-You file one tax return, and either pay one tax amount due, or receive a single refund.
+You combine your incomes, your deductions, and every other factor that affects your tax situation.
+You file one tax return, and either pay one tax amount due or receive a single refund.